Erne Setup

 Why it matters

-A well-read erne setup converts an opponent's habitual wide dink into an unexpected put-away, but it depends entirely on recognizing the pattern and positioning early rather than reacting late.
+A well-read erne setup converts an opponent's habitual wide dink into an unexpected put-away.
+But it depends entirely on recognizing the pattern and positioning early rather than reacting late.

 How it shows up on video